fbpx

 • Complications of a pregnancy will be covered to the same extent as any other covered sickness.

 We understand that being unreasonably denied your short-term disability benefits can be very stressful and frustrating.
-If you suffer from a chronic condition or serious injury that prevents you from working – and you have been wrongfully denied your short-term disability benefits – call our Hamilton Disability lawyers today no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton/GTA at 905-333-8888 or send us a confidential email through our website and we would be more than happy to sit and speak with your about your situation, at no cost to you.
+If you suffer from a chronic condition or serious injury that prevents you from working – and you have been wrongfully denied your short-term disability benefits – call our Hamilton Disability lawyers today no matter where you are in Ontario at 1-844-LALANDE or local in the Hamilton/GTA at 905-333-8888 or send us a confidential email through our website.
+We would be more than happy to sit and speak with your about your situation, at no cost to you.

 Free Case Review